-It is imperative that the aerial device operator understand the dangers associated with operating near electrical hazards.
-Due to the work involved, the ordinary uses of aerial-lift often place the operator, others in the platform, and ground crew in the vicinity of electrical lines and equipment where grave danger exists.
-These dangers can only be avoided by the constant care of an operator who is aware of these dangers, knows the limitations of the aerial lift and its insulating sections, and knows how to protect her/ himself and the crew from these dangers.
+It is imperative that the operator understand the dangers associated with operating near electrical hazards.
+Due to the nature of the work operators, others in the platform, and the ground crew are often exposed to very high voltage.
+This danger can only be avoided by the constant care of an operator who is aware of, knows the limitations of the aerial lift, and knows how to protect himself and the crew from these dangers.
+Maintain safe clearances from electrical power lines in accordance with applicable government regulations.
+Allow clearance for boom, platform, electrical line, and load line sway and deflection.